o-jasper/alt_require.lua/readme.md

    Of course, `inpackage_counts` can collect what accesses what, and then this one can use the resulting table to enforce it.

+   Although no guarantee everything was recorded, or that the recording doesn't contain anything nasty.. it may mis-block.

 * `require(prep.."print")(table)` Prints what global is accessed from where.